, according to the Bureau of Transportation Statistics (BTS) of the U.S. Department of Transportation.

-Surface transportation consists largely of freight movements by truck, rail and pipeline.
-About 88 percent of U.S. trade by value with Canada and Mexico moves on land.
+Surface transportation consists largely of freight movements by truck, rail, and pipeline.
+In January, 86.1 percent of U.S. trade by value with Canada and Mexico moved on land.

-The value of U.S. surface transportation trade with Canada and Mexico in April was up 58.7 percent compared to April 2003, and up 91.8 percent compared to April 1998, a period of 10 years.
-Imports in April were up 106 percent compared to April 1998, while exports were up 75.8 percent.
+The value of U.S. surface transportation trade with Canada and Mexico in January was up 8.3 percent compared to January 2005, and up 31.6 percent compared to January 2000, a period of 10 years.
+Imports rose 28.4 percent compared to January 2000, while exports gained 35.8 percent.